typst/packages/packages/preview/UniTyLab-Thesis-Template/0.0.1/README.md

-It is a template that the students of the Faculty of Computer Science at Heilbronn University will use for their Bachelor's and Master's theses.
-However, it is so individualised that students from other universities can also easily adapt it.
+The (not yet) official Thesis Template from the Usability and Interaction Technology Laboratory (UniTyLab) of the Heilbronn University (HHN)